 Through research in Anabohazo forest, we discovered that the mouse lemur (Microcebus sambiranensis) is occurring within the Sahamalaza-Iles Radama National Park.

 We have implemented successful education and outreach programs within the Sofia region.

-We were the first to celebrate Earth Day within the region and also the first to organize a social dialogue engagement to the local stakeholders for the biodiversity protection in Sofia region.
+We were the first to celebrate Earth Day within the region and also the first to organize a social dialogue engagement with the local stakeholders for biodiversity protection in the Sofia region.

 We discovered the forest of Andilambologno recently and we are conducting the first rapid lemur survey within the forest in 2015.